Ain7shi/my-todo-app/README.md

 -Download my-todo-app zip file and unzip it your desired destination.

--Open Visual Studio perform a ctrl + K + O, and open
+-Open Visual Studio perform a ctrl + K + O, and a terminal.

+-Run `npm install react-bootstrap bootstrap` as bootstrap in required but not automatically installed.